ingridsfd/Ingrid-core-code-from-scratch-readme/EXERCISES README/Week11pt2.md

 **1. Install Postman in your computer, follow [this](https://learning.postman.com/docs/getting-started/installation-and-updates/) guide**

-**2. Watch (this)[https://www.youtube.com/watch?v=VywxIQ2ZXw4] course about how to use Postman to interact with APIs**
+**2. Watch [this](https://www.youtube.com/watch?v=VywxIQ2ZXw4) course about how to use Postman to interact with APIs**

 **3. Answer the questions:**

 - Postman only works with REST APIs?
 - Is there an alternative to Postman?
+Yes, some like [these](https://testfully.io/blog/top-5-postman-alternatives/).
+Every client has different needs for testing and documentation.
+So, definitely, there exist alternatives to Postman.

 ## Express.JS Core Understanding Learning Exercise 🧠 (in progress)